benhawker/text-to-png/README.md

 A binary `./test-to-png` built with `go1.14.2 darwin/amd64` is also committed.
 No external dependencies outside the Go standard library are required.

+### Potential Improvements

+- e2e testing of file creation

+- Write to tmp file(s) when running tests enabling the removal of `outputDir()` and it's call to `flag.Lookup("test.v")`.

+- ...or if we refactor to allow us to pass in something that meets the https://golang.org/pkg/io/#Writer interface we can more easily test output without writing to a file.

+- Consider storing data on the asset as `[]byte`.
+Program can use https://golang.org/pkg/encoding/binary/ to convert to `int` where required (checksum calculation) and string conversion with `string([]byte{65, 66, 67})`

+- This would also allow us to improve the fn `setChecksum()` and the check against it's length which limits the flexibility.

 ### Task